Audition Songs by Musical

-The Best Audition Songs for 35mm: A Musical Exhibition
+Audition Songs for 35mm: A Musical Exhibition – By Vocal Type

-If you have an upcoming audition for 35mm: A Musical Exhibition, it’s best to choose a rock or pop/rock song from contemporary musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for 35mm: A Musical Exhibition, it’s fitting to choose a pop/rock song from contemporary musical theatre repertoire that aligns with the show’s tone and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because 35mm is a song cycle that premiered in 2012, the audition songs below are drawn from musicals between the 2000s and 2020s.
 Each one has been carefully hand-picked and personally reviewed by a musical theatre professional to ensure fit and audition readiness.